NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

 For this exercise you need to select a partner, each of you need to swap usernames.
 You are then going to allow your partner to use your app and then you are going to run your job with their app.

-To first look at your existing permissions issue the following:
+For this purpose, first look at your existing permissions issue using the following:

 .. code::

    tapis apps pems show mpiCompileRunYOUR_NAME-0.0.1

-To add someone to your app who can execute issue
+To add someone to your app who can execute the following command:

 .. code::